As conflicts rage abroad, a fractured Congress tries to rally support for historic global challenges

 Any package also faces deep uncertainty in the House, where Republican Speaker Mike Johnson holds tenuous control of the closely divided chamber.
 Before becoming speaker in October, Johnson had repeatedly voted against aid for Ukraine, but he has surprised many by offering support for Ukrainian President Volodymyr Zelenskyy and saying he wants to find a way to approve the aid.

-As the border and immigration talks drag forward in the Senate, Johnson has weighed in from afar to push for sweeping measures.
+As the border and immigration talks drag forward in the Senate, Johnson has pushed for sweeping measures.
 On social media, he has called for “transformational change to secure the border,” and pointed to a hardline bill that passed the House on a party-line vote.

 As senators left Washington, they still sought to assure Ukrainians that American help was on its way.
 White House staff and Senate negotiations planned to work on drafting border legislation for the next two weeks in hopes that it would be ready for action when Congress returns.